JumpLink/cms/public/sites/docs/Tutorial.md

 # Tutorial

-All steps of this tutorial are
+All steps of this tutorial are pushed to a github repository: https://github.com/JumpLink/cms-tutorial-theme

 ## Step 0: Start to create a new theme

+Thinks you need to know before you start with this step:

+* Jade

 To create a new theme create a folder in `[cms root]/public/themes`, the new theme foldername will be the identifer for the theme.
 We call our theme `tutorial`.